MicrosoftDocs/cloud-adoption-framework/docs/govern/security-baseline/discipline-improvement.md

 - Validate and refine your [Security Baseline toolchain](./toolchain.md).
 - Customize notifications and reports to alert you of potential security issues.
-- Refine the Architecture Guidelines to guide future adoption processes.
+- Refine the architecture guidelines to guide future adoption processes.
 - Communicate and educate the affected teams periodically to ensure ongoing adherence to architecture guidelines.

 **Potential activities:**